BristiGhosh604/BristiGhosh604/README.md

 ### 🔐 About Me

-I'm an MCA student at **RCC Institute of Information Technology (RCCIIT), Kolkata**, with a B.Sc. in Computer Science (Hons.) from the **University of Calcutta**.
-I'm genuinely interested in both **development** (Java, Python, web technologies) — I've built projects around it — and **cybersecurity**, where I'm working toward SOC/blue team roles with a long-term goal of moving into red team work.
+I'm an MCA student from ** Kolkata**, with a B.Sc. in Computer Science (Hons.).
+I'm genuinely interested in **development** (Java, Python, web technologies) — I've built projects around it — and **cybersecurity**, where I'm working toward SOC/blue team roles with a long-term goal of moving into red team work.

 - 🛡️ Currently building foundations in security operations & network security
 - 🎯 Long-term interest: cloud security & AI security
-- 📫 Open to connecting with people in cybersecurity, CTFs, or SOC/blue team roles
+- 📫 Open to connecting with people in cybersecurity, CTFs or SOC/blue team roles

 ---